 While my reporting background has no doubt been varied, it’s nonetheless been tied together by the love of research and a fast-paced newsroom.

 The summer after graduating from Northwestern University’s Medill School in 2014, I finished my eight months as an investigative intern with Medill Watchdog and our partners at the Chicago Tribune.
 Our collaboratively-produced Harsh Treatment series was a 2015 Pulitzer Prize finalist in investigative reporting.

 My passion for investigative journalism led me to a fall research internship with the Wall Street Journal, where I assisted reporters with both breaking news and longer-term projects.
-I then learned all about digital storytelling as a branded content intern at Mashable before ultimately landing my first full-time reporting job covering breaking financial news at TheStreet last summer.
+I then learned all about digital storytelling as a branded content intern at Mashable before ultimately landing my first full-time reporting job covering breaking financial news at TheStreet the summer of 2015.